 Claudia Rodriguez, Delhi High School Representative

-The term for DELAC member is 2 year.
+The term for a DELAC member is 2 years.

-Selection of a Parent Site Representative that shall serve as an ELAC member will be decided by each site's ELAC.
+The selection of a Parent Site Representative will be decided by each site's ELAC.

 Parents or guardians of English learners not employed by the district must constitute a majority membership (51 percent or more) of the committee.